nodejs/node/doc/api/perf_hooks.md

 > Stability: 1 - Experimental

-The Performance Timing API provides an implementation of the [W3C Performance Timeline][] specification.
+The `perf_hooks` module provides an implementation of the Performance Timing API based on the [W3C Performance Timeline][] specification, as well as several other performance and timing diagnostic functions.
 The purpose of the API is to support collection of high resolution performance metrics.
-This is the same Performance API as implemented in modern Web browsers.

 ```js
 const { PerformanceObserver, performance } = require('perf_hooks');